 PROSTHETIC EVALUATION & FITTING

-The prosthetic care process begins with a thorough evaluation of the patient, taking into consideration medical history, residual limb health, rehabilitation progress, and mobility-related goals.
-Thoughtful evaluation is required to design a custom prosthesis that will best aid the patient in reaching their goals and facilitating their lifestyle.
+The prosthetic care process begins with a thorough evaluation of the patient.
+We take into consideration medical history, residual limb health, rehabilitation progress, and mobility-related goals.
+Thoughtful evaluation is required to design a custom artificial limb that will best aid the patient in reaching their goals and facilitating their lifestyle.
 The next step is fitting, an iterative process to achieve comfort, function, and mobility in the prosthesis.

 AMBULATION